cmss13-devs/cmss13/.github/CONTRIBUTING.md

 * If a Project Manager or Head Maintainer has not reviewed a pull request that impacts balance in 7 days, maintainers may review and merge the PR themselves.

 * We understand that having something you have worked on for quite some time being denied can be frustrating.
-Therefore, it is recommmended that you check with a maintainer before beginning coding your PR if you have any doubts that your PR will be accepted.
+Therefore, it is recommended that you check with a maintainer before beginning to code your PR if you have any doubts that it will be accepted.
 This will save everyone's time and energy.

 ## Good Boy Points